meshplay/meshplay/CONTRIBUTING.md

 make ui
 ```

-Once you have the server configured, and running successfully on the default port `http://localhost:9081`, you may proceed to access the Meshery UI at `http://localhost:3000`.
+Once you have the server configured, and running successfully on the default port `http://localhost:9081`, you may proceed to access the Meshplay UI at `http://localhost:3000`.
 Any UI changes made now will automatically be recompiled and served in the browser.

-To access the [Meshery UI Development Server](#ui-development-server) on port `3000`, you will need to select your **Cloud Provider** by navigating to `localhost:9081` after running the Meshery server.
+To access the [Meshplay UI Development Server](#ui-development-server) on port `3000`, you will need to select your **Cloud Provider** by navigating to `localhost:9081` after running the Meshplay server.

 **Please note**: When running `make server` on the macOS platform, some may face errors with the crypto module in Go.
 This is caused due to invalid C headers in Clang installed with XCode platform tools.
 Replacing Clang with gcc by adding `export CC=gcc` to .bashrc / .zshrc should fix the issue.
 More information on the issue can be found [here](https://github.com/golang/go/issues/30072)

 **Please Note** : Little minor things where you can face some issues in the windows platform -

-1. Meshery requires gcc at the `make server` step, **x64 windows** architecture can face issues while finding the best **GCC compiler**, You can install [tdm64-GCC](https://jmeubank.github.io/tdm-gcc/) which worked smoothly but many compilers other than that can cause issues, you also have to set an environment variable for this step.
+1. Meshplay requires gcc at the `make server` step, **x64 windows** architecture can face issues while finding the best **GCC compiler**, You can install [tdm64-GCC](https://jmeubank.github.io/tdm-gcc/) which worked smoothly but many compilers other than that can cause issues, you also have to set an environment variable for this step.

 2. Installing `make` in windows requires you to install [choco](https://chocolatey.org/install) first, which makes it easier to install `make` then, It requires security access which can only be done in admin mode.